Teddy Kollek: Relationship with the Arab community

-In the Six-Day War of 1967, East Jerusalem, which had been under Jordanian control since 1948, was captured by Israel.
-As mayor of a newly united Jerusalem, Kollek's approach toward the Arab inhabitants was governed by pragmatism.
-Within hours of the transfer of authority, he arranged for the provision of milk for Arab children.
+During his tenure as mayor, East Jerusalem, which had been under Jordanian control since 1948, was captured by Israel in the Six-Day War of 1967.
+Kollek's approach toward the Arab inhabitants of Jerusalem was governed by pragmatism.
+Following the reunification of Jerusalem, he arranged for the provision of milk for Arab children.
 Some Israelis considered him pro-Arab.
 Kollek advocated religious tolerance and made numerous efforts to reach out to the Arab community during his tenure.
 Muslims continued to have access to Masjid Al-Aqsa (i.e. the Temple Mount) for worship.
-While he was adamant that Jerusalem never be divided again and remain under Israeli sovereignty, he believed in concessions to reach a final settlement.
+While he was adamant that Jerusalem could not be divided again and remain under Israeli sovereignty, he believed in concessions to reach a final settlement.

 Kollek's views on the annexation of East Jerusalem softened after leaving office.

 Civic and cultural projects

-Kollek dedicated himself to many cultural projects during his lengthy term in office, and served as the founder and head of the Jerusalem Foundation, through which he helped finance the projects.
+Kollek dedicated himself to many cultural projects during his lengthy term in office, and founded and led the Jerusalem Foundation, through which he helped finance the projects.
 Kollek was also instrumental in the establishment of the Jerusalem Theater.